 Staying in a Traditional Ryokan

 A book I’d been reading before the trip encouraged visitors to experience staying in a traditional Japanese inn called a ryokan.
 What caught my interest was a photo of a room that opened up to a private zen garden.
 I imagine waking up in the morning, sipping warm tea while staring out at the garden, lost in a trance.

 Our biggest obstacle was the cost, which, on average was around $1,000 per night.
 On top of that, the ones we liked the most were fully booked and slow to respond via email. 🙄

 I persisted in my research until I found one in Gion—a neighborhood known for traditional shops.
 The only available room came without a zen garden, but it cost a few hundred bucks less than most in the area.

 It was like being transported back in time.
 A staff wearing a traditional Kimono escorted us to our room where we were each provided with a yukata to wear inside or outside the ryokan.
 They also provided us with wooden slippers.

 At night, our living/dining room was converted into a bedroom with comfortable futons.
 The transformation happened while we were out exploring the city.
 So by the time we got back, everything was all set for sleeping.

-Breakfast was provided the next morning as soon as we woke up and once again, our bedroom transformed back to a dining room.
+Breakfast was provided the next morning as soon as we woke up and once again, our bedroom transformed back into a dining room.
 Our meal consisted of rice, miso soup, tofu, grilled fish, pickled vegetables, and other unfamiliar food.
 Dessert came after in the form of fresh matcha tea and mochi made to look like a peach.